 Tools and materials I used

 For fondant, I used all of the brands that I had laying around.
 I had some LMF Fondant that I made and can 100% vouch for it’s awesomeness and taste.
-I went and bought Wilton Decorator Preferred Black Fondant.
-In addition, I had Red and Purple Fondarific Buttercream Fondant and a sample of Mona Lisa Fondant that I got at a workshop.
+I went and bought some black Wilton fondant.
+In addition, I already had red and purple Fondarific fondant and a sample of Mona Lisa Fondant that I got at a workshop.

 I drew Frankenstein’s scars using Gourmet Writer Food Decorator Pens.
 I keep them in their original zipper bag and keep that in another Ziploc freezer bag.
 I’ve had the same set for 2 years and they haven’t dried out.
 I’ve seen people say their markers always dry out, but I can’t imagine why they are drying out like that.